Skip to main content

 1.5 How we may contact you

-If we have to contact you, we will do so by telephone or by writing to you at the email address or postal address you provided to us in your online application form.
+If we have to contact you, we will do so by telephone or by writing to you at the email address you provided to us in your online application form.

 1.6 “Writing” includes emails